services:

 - xpack.security.enabled=false

-# your database should have a folder on the host machine to permanently store data
+# your database should have a folder on the host machine to permanently store data.
+By default

 # volumes: